 September: Kick-off event for returning and new program members, wherein new members meet their mentors/mentees in person.
 (Attendance is strongly recommended) More

 Fall Semester On-Campus Event

 By December: Mentors and mentees should have met, spoken, or communicated at least three times.

-1/31/18: Spring semester kick-off event for returning and new program members (Attendance is strongly recommended) More
+January: Spring semester kick-off event for returning and new program members (Attendance is strongly recommended)

 By May: Mentors and mentees should have met, spoken, or communicated at least six times.